EnviroDIY/ModularSensors/README.md

 - **setSamplingFeature(const char samplingFeature)** - Sets the GUID of the sampling feature.
 Note that the input is a pointer to the samplingFeature.
 - **setUUIDs(const char UUIDs)** - Sets the time series UUIDs.
 Note that the input is an array of pointers.
 The order of the UUIDs in this array **must match exactly** with the order of the coordinating variable in the variableList.

 Because sending data to EnviroDIY depends on having some sort of modem or internet connection, there is a modem object created within the LoggerEnviroDIY Object.
-To set up that modem object, you still need to call the functions listed in the ModemSupport section, but you need to add an extra "modem." before the function name to call the internal modem object.
+To set up that modem object, you still need to call the functions listed in the LoggerModem section, but you need to add an extra "modem." before the function name to call the internal modem object.
 You do not need to separately create the object.

 Within the loop, these two functions will then format and send out data: